Difference between Church, Cathedral and Basilica

 Cathedral

-The most important and famous cathedrals in the world are Notre-Dame in Paris, St. Paul's cathedral in London, St. Basil in Moscow or Sta.
-Maria del Fiore in Florence.
+The most important and famous cathedrals in the world are Notre-Dame in Paris, St. Paul's Cathedral in London, St. Basil's Cathedral in Moscow, or Santa Maria del Fiore in Florence.
+These structures not only symbolize religious significance but also attract millions of tourists due to their grandeur and historical importance.

 Although not very common, a cathedral may also have the title of basilica, since it is above all an honorific and non-administrative title.
-This is the case for example for the basilica-cathedral of Saint-Denis.
+This is the case, for example, for the basilica-cathedral of Saint-Denis.
+Such dual titles can sometimes confuse visitors, but they highlight the unique status of certain churches within the Christian tradition.

 Basilica

-A basilica is a church that obtained the honorary title of Basilica from the Pope, therefore, only catholic churches can be honored with the title of Basilica.
+A basilica is a church that obtained the honorary title of Basilica from the Pope, therefore, only Catholic churches can be honored with the title of Basilica.
 A basilica is regarded as a "remarkable church", because a special event took place there, where many pilgrims go through pilgrimage, whether it contains unique relics or due to its architectural value.
+Basilicas often become major pilgrimage sites, drawing visitors from around the world seeking spiritual solace or to witness their architectural splendor.

-The most well-known basilicas in the world are St. Peter's Basilica (Vatican City), the Dantísima Trinidad (Fátima, Portugal) or the Sagrada Familia in Barcelona (which is also an expiatory temple),
+The most well-known basilicas in the world are St. Peter's Basilica (Vatican City), the Basílica da Santíssima Trindade (Fátima, Portugal), or the Sagrada Familia in Barcelona (which is also an expiatory temple).
+These structures not only stand as religious centers but also epitomize architectural innovation and artistic expression, making them significant cultural and historical sites.

-There are other building names that may also be confusing if you're not familiar with Christian religion., Here are the most common:
+There are other building names that may also be confusing if you're not familiar with the Christian religion.
+Here are the most common:

 Chapel